Saba Goglichidze: Club career

-Goglichidze started his career with Georgian side Torpedo.
+Goglichidze started his career with Georgian side Torpedo Kutaisi.
 On 7 July 2021, he made a first league appearance for the club against Saburtalo.
 The next year, even though he did not feature in the final, Goglichidze was a member of the squad that won the national cup.

-In 2024, he signed for Italian Serie A side Empoli.
+In 2024, he signed for Serie A side Empoli.
 Goglichidze made a debut for his new club in a 1–1 draw against Bologna on 31 August.
 After taking part in first four matches in full, the player received a first recognition as he was selected by Sofascore in U21 Team of the Month among the top five European leagues.

 On 5 August 2025, Goglichidze signed a five-year contract with Udinese.
+On 2 February 2026, he signed for Watford on loan until the end of the season.
+On 1 September 2026, he was sent on a one-year loan to Serie A club Monza with an option for purchase.

 International career

 Goglichidze made his debut for the Georgia national team on 7 September 2024 in a Nations League game against Czechia at the Mikheil Meskhi Stadium.
 He substituted Giorgi Gvelesiani in the 88th minute of Georgia's 4–1 victory.